Spain's Socialists make proposals for govt deal but see new election likely

 Acting Prime Minister Pedro Sanchez's Socialists believe repeat elections are likely, but will on Tuesday publish over 300 policy proposals in a last-ditch effort to secure allies to form a government, a senior party source said.
 Spanish politics have been in limbo since a national election in April that the Socialists won, failing however to get enough lawmakers to govern without the support of other parties.

-Tuesday's proposals, aimed at getting Unidas Podemos to support a Socialist government, include labor, pension, real estate and environmental reforms that could please the far-left party, the source said.
+Tuesday's proposals, aimed at getting Unidas Podemos to support a Socialist government, include labor, pension and real estate reforms that could please the far-left party, the source said.
 But the source, who is familiar with Sanchez's thinking, told Reuters the Socialists now see a repeat election as the more likely scenario.

 Podemos said the proposals looked interesting but reiterated a previous demand that the Socialists needed to be willing to share power with them - something they have repeatedly ruled out.
 "Someone who is far from having half the support of citizenship cannot pretend to have all the power.
 We say: Share the responsibilities," Podemos leader Pablo Iglesias told broadcaster TVE in an interview.